giellalt/lang-evn/index.md

 This page documents the work on the Evenki language model](http://github.com/giellalt/lang-evn).

+The model contains appr 550 stems, and a ruleset covering the main  morphophonological processes.

 # Project documentation

 * (Add links to project specific documentation here as needed.
 Keep the documentation in the `docs/` directory.)